aws/aws-nitro-enclaves-with-k8s/README.md

 - [hello](https://github.com/aws/aws-nitro-enclaves-cli/tree/main/examples/x86_64/hello): A simple hello world application.
 - [kms](https://github.com/aws/aws-nitro-enclaves-sdk-c/blob/main/docs/kmstool.md): A small example application built with aws-nitro-enclaves-sdk-c that is able to connect to KMS and decrypt an encrypted KMS message.

-We will build these enclave applications in the following steps and have them run in a **K8s pod**.
-This hands-on guide is also extendible so that you can quickly try your own enclave application in an EKS cluster. <br />
+We will build these enclave applications in the following steps and have them run in a **Kubernetes** [pod](https://kubernetes.io/docs/concepts/workloads/pods/).

 ## Using this repository

-This repository contains a practical tool called **ne-k8s-ctl**.
-With the help of it, you can easily build and deploy your enclave apps.
+This repository contains a tool called **ne-k8s-ctl** that you can use to build and deploy your enclave apps.
 We will be using **ne-k8s-ctl** tool along this tutorial.
 To add the tool to your **$PATH** variable, use:

 ```
 source env.sh
 ```